survivorbat/azure-devops-extension-docs/README.md

 ## 🔭 Plans

-- Add file, links and other relevant information for the extension
 - Allow user to specify an area in their existing markdown to customize output
-- Expand template to include more info
 - Better error handling